MissVeronica/um-resend-welcome-emails/README.md

-# UM Resend Welcome emails
+# UM Resend Welcome and Approval emails
 Extension to Ultimate Member for resending the Welcome and Account Approved emails from UM Action dropdown in WP All Users page.

 ## Settings